Summer semester 2022: First EuroTeQ Collider at TUM

 Introduction

 In 2018, TU eMpower Africa (TUMA) launched its first Energy-Water-Food System in St. Rupert Mayer, a rural community 160 km away from Harare, Zimbabwe.
-The idea behind the project has been to provide people with reliable access to energy, safe drinking water as well as food security.
-As subsistence farming is the main food source in most rural areas in Africa, one of the objectives of the TUMA team is to make the system scalable, so it can be applied in other parts of Africa while keeping sustainability at the heart of their work.
+The project aims to provide people with reliable access to energy, safe drinking water, and food security.
+As subsistence farming is the primary food source in most rural areas in Africa, one of the objectives of the TUMA team is to make the system scalable, so it can be applied in other parts of Africa while keeping sustainability at the heart of their work.

-In 2018, the first biogas plant was installed, producing up to 6 m3 of biogas per day used by the hospital's kitchen, avoiding the use of firewood.
+In 2018, the first biogas plant was installed, producing up to 6 m³ of biogas per day, which is used by the hospital's kitchen, thereby reducing the need for firewood.
 The hospital recently got completely solarized.
-Therefore, the resources of the biogas plant can be used in other use cases, such as the resulting systems of this challenge.
+Therefore, the resources of the biogas plant can be utilized in other use cases, such as the systems resulting from this challenge.

-TUMA also installed 18 solarized panels to power a water pump, later relocated into another existing borehole.
-There has been a drafted agribusiness program to install drip irrigation systems further.
-The efficient use of available water for harvesting can ensure food supply to the community, as well as create employment for local people.
+TUMA also installed 18 solar panels to power a water pump, which was later relocated to another existing borehole.
+A draft agribusiness program has been developed to further install drip irrigation systems.
+The efficient use of available water for irrigation can ensure a food supply to the community, as well as create employment opportunities for local people.

 The system has been successful, resulting in the overproduction of certain crops (i.e., Tomatoes) in certain seasons.
-So far, part of the harvest is brought to the closest city markets to be sold.
-However, due to the absence of a suitable business solution for the utilization of overproduction, part of the crop is currently being wasted.
+So far, part of the harvest has been brought to the closest city markets to be sold.
+However, due to the absence of a suitable business solution for utilizing overproduction, part of the crop is currently being wasted.

 In a context where access to food is challenging, how could we integrate this surplus of produce into the agribusiness program?
-The strategy should make use of the already installed renewable energy systems.
+The strategy should utilize the already installed renewable energy systems.

 What is the Waste Challenge?

-Energy-Water-Food systems are fantastic approaches to food security challenges, especially in regions aggravated by the lack of access to water, unreliable energy supply, and poor infrastructures.
+Energy-Water-Food systems are excellent approaches to addressing food security challenges, especially in regions where access to water is limited, energy supplies are unreliable, and infrastructure is poor.

-Can this approach make this project fully sustainable?
+Do you think this approach can make this project fully sustainable?
 Can we secure access to nutritious food for the community, provide a few steady jobs, and avoid the waste of natural resources?

-The strategy is to build on the already installed renewable energy systems, with a EWF Nexus approach.
-Some challenges that could be turned into strategies are, for example:
+The strategy is to build on existing renewable energy systems using an EWF Nexus approach.
+Some challenges that could be turned into a strategy are, for example:

 - Making use of the solar-powered kitchen.